-PP: Point-Projection, ICP: ICP with kd-tree, CPP: Contractive Projection Point diverges or enters to an infinity loop.
+As described in an earlier section, we have three types of convergence-Convergence, Divergence, and Infinity loop-in searching of intersections.
+After some experiments, we find that CPP searching converges well in most cases to intersections on destination surface.
+However, sometimes it diverges or enters to an infinity loop.
 Even though we have some number of non-convergence points, we discard them and use only convergent control points for deriving transformation matrix.
-The numbers of converging and nonconverging points are different for every iteration.
+The numbers of converging and non-converging points are different for every iteration.
 However, Table 3 shows average numbers of them for 50 iterations on each object.

-Table 3.
-Average number of convergence andnon-convergence control points
+Table 3 Average number of convergence and non-convergence control points

-Object Conver- Diver- Infinity
+Object Convergence Divergence Infinity loop

-gence gence loop

-Wave(5% noise) 92.5 6.2 1.3
+Wave (5% noise) 92.5 6.2 1.3

 Angel 220.5 52.7 2.6

 Potatohead 202.1 32.9 3.2